List of VeggieTales characters: Tom Grape

-Tom Grape (introduced 1994) is Pa and Ma Grape's son and brother to Rosie.
-He has a strong Southern accent, complemented by a large brimmed cowboy-like hat that has a piece of wheat sticking out of the hatband.
+Tom Grape (introduced 1994) is Pa and Ma Grape's son and the brother of Rosie.
+He has a Southern accent, complemented by a large brimmed hat that has a piece of wheat sticking out of the hat.
 Like his father, Tom has no eyes to speak of.
 Tom made his first appearance in "God Wants Me to Forgive Them!?!" along with the rest of his family.
-His only other appearances have been in "Dave and the Giant Pickle" and "Josh and the Big Wall!," both times alongside Pa.
-Tom also appeared on the A Very Veggie Christmas album singing "Go Tell It On The Mountain" with his family and starred in is own picture book entitled Time for Tom.
+His only other appearances have been in "Dave and the Giant Pickle" and "Josh and the Big Wall!", both times alongside Pa.
+Tom also appeared on the A Very Veggie Christmas album singing "Go Tell It on the Mountain" with his family and starred in his own picture book entitled "Time for Tom".